 OverviewBasin Station Cabin is a rustic, two-room structure located in the Hebgen Lake District of the Gallatin National Forest.
 The cabin is open year-round and is accessible by car in the warmer months.
 The adjacent road is heavily traveled.
 Winter guests can snowshoe, ski or snowmobile to the cabin up to two miles from the nearest available parking.

 Guests are responsible for their own travel arrangements and safety, and must bring several of their own amenities.

 The cabin sits in an open meadow in the Upper Madison River Valley with views of distant evergreen forest and mountain peaks on all sides.
 It's situated within a couple miles of the South Fork Arm of Hebgen Lake, a man-made lake known for its excellent trout fishing.

 A trailhead is located just to the west of the cabin for hikers and equestrians.
 The trail leads into the forest and eventually connects with the Continental Divide National Scenic Trail.
 Winter activities in the area include cross-country skiing, snowmobiling and snowshoeing.

-The cabin is equipped with a double-bed platform and one set of bunk bed platforms.
-Wood stoves are available for heating and cooking.
-Basic pots and pans are provided, as well as dishes, an axe, shovel, broom, mop, and a table with chairs.
+The cabin is equipped with a double-bed platform and one set of bunk bed platforms with matresses, wood stoves is available for heat.
+An old fashioned wood cookstove is available and basic pots and pans are provided, as well as dishes, an axe, shovel, broom, mop, and a table with chairs.